GoBoundless/spar/README.md

 /*= require buttons.css */
 ```

-## The Deploy Directive
+## Deploy Directive

-Spar needs to be told which files are fundemental to deployment.
+Spar needs to be told which JS and CSS files are fundemental to deployment, as opposed to components files that are used only for inclusion into larger files via the `require` and `require_tree` directives.

-A typical web-app can have dozens of Javascript and CSS files.
-With Spar, most apps will compile into a single application.js and application.css file.
-Those files will include all other dependencies with the `require` and `require_tree` directives.
+(Most apps will compile into a single application.js and application.css file, each using the `deploy` directive.)

-To instruct Spar to deploy a JS or CSS file, you must add a deploy directive at the top:
+To instruct Spar to deploy a JS or CSS file, add a deploy directive at the top of the file:

 ```coffeescript
 #= deploy
 ```

-Or in CSS:
+Or, in CSS:

 ```css
 /*= deploy */
 ```

-This directive tells the deploy task to upload these files during a deploy.
+This directive instructs the deploy task to output & upload these files.
 You only need to do this for Javascript and CSS based files, as Spar deploys all images, pages, and static files automatically.

 # Example Spar Applications